rwieruch/blog_robinwieruch_content/blog/react-tree-table/index.md

 <Divider />

-Finally, with React Table Library it's possible to exchange the tree icon with a custom tree icon.
-In the following, you will get an example of how to use Material UI icons as components in React Table Library.
+Finally, with React Table Library it's possible to replace the tree icon with a custom tree icon.
+The following example shows how to use Material UI components in React Table Library.

 First, import the custom icons from your third-party library: